IBM-Cloud/ansible-collection-ibm/docs/ibm_atracker_target.rst

 Parameters
 ----------

-  logdna_endpoint (False, list, None)
-    Property values for a LogDNA Endpoint.

   name (True, str, None)
     (Required for new resource) The name of the target.
 The name must be 1000 characters or less, and cannot include any special characters other than `(space) - . _ :`.

+  region (False, any, us-south)
+    The IBM Cloud region where you want to create your resources.
+If this value is not specified, us-south is used by default.
+This can also be provided via the environment variable 'IC_REGION'.

   target_type (True, str, None)
     (Required for new resource) The type of the target.
-It can be cloud_object_storage or logdna.
-Based on this type you must include cos_endpoint or logdna_endpoint.
+It can be cloud_object_storage, logdna or event_streams.
+Based on this type you must include cos_endpoint, logdna_endpoint or eventstreams_endpoint.

+  logdna_endpoint (False, list, None)
+    Property values for a LogDNA Endpoint.

   cos_endpoint (False, list, None)
     Property values for a Cloud Object Storage Endpoint.

-  region (False, any, us-south)
-    The IBM Cloud region where you want to create your resources.
-If this value is not specified, us-south is used by default.
-This can also be provided via the environment variable 'IC_REGION'.
+  eventstreams_endpoint (False, list, None)
+    Property values for an Event Streams Endpoint in requests.

   id (False, str, None)